usync-farmtech/home_assistant_frontend/landing-page/README.md

 # Usync Assistant OS Landingpage

-On initial startup of Home Assistant, HAOS needs to download Usync Assistant core before the setup can start.
+On initial startup of Usync Assistant, HAOS needs to download Usync Assistant core before the setup can start.
-In this time the [home-assistant/landingpage](https://github.com/home-assistant/landingpage) is serving a "Preparing Home Assistant" page.
+In this time the [home-assistant/landingpage](https://github.com/home-assistant/landingpage) is serving a "Preparing Usync Assistant" page.

 ## Functionality